Getting ready to enjoy summer with our Cincinnati Summer Bucket List!

 Don’t miss our complete and Ultimate List of Cincinnati Breweries.
-We have a list of all the area breweries plus we’ve noted who’s open and who’s not open yet (for summer 2020).
+We have a list of all the area breweries plus a map so you can plot your own brewery tour.

 Get your body movin’ with this list of Free and Cheap Fitness Classes.

 Satisfy your sweet tooth with a stop at any one of the Ice Cream Shops in Cincinnati.

 Here’s something you can do with folks of all ages – grab a Frisbee and get in a round or two of Disc Golf.
 There are multiple spots to play, all over town.

 A day at the Cincinnati Zoo is always fun!

 Coney Island / Sunlite Pool has opened for the summer.

 Hop in the car and enjoy a few flicks with an evening at one of the 4 Drive In Theaters Around Cincinnati.

 There are some free, outdoor summer movies slated for 2021.
 We’ll continually update the list as summer movies get posted so check back often!